MASTHEAD

 Andrew Byrne

 The original intention of launching After Hours, a journal of Chicago writing and art, was to create an archive of and a spotlight for Chicago writers and artists at the turn of the 21st century.
 As that century moves forward, we are moving with it.
-After Hours has grown beyond being a semi-annual journal with the publication of three books and (pre-pandemic) we began hosting the Chicago Speaks monthly open mic.
-We are also proud to present in this issue the winners of the second annual Mary Blinn Poetry Prize.
+After Hours has grown beyond being a semi-annual journal with the publication of four books.
+We are also proud to present in this issue the winners of the seventh annual Mary Blinn Poetry Prize.

 We continue to search out new Chicago voices, young voices and diverse voices.
 We’ve learned over our twenty years that there is no single “Chicago voice.”
 Chicago writing is as diverse as its neighborhoods.
 But the one characteristic that defines After Hours and Chicago writers and artists continues to be unadorned honesty.
 Writers who find, in Hemingway’s words, “one true sentence.”